tuanvxm/LearnSkaffold/README.md

 ### 3. Develop Java project in dev mode - skaffold dev

+Source code for WebApp is placed on `WebApp folder`.
 Take a look on project structure:

 -  **DeployDefinition.yaml** Deploy definition for kubernetes
 -  **skaffold.yaml** Build and deploy definition for Skaffold.